-- · Our NEOs receive a market-based compensation package. - A significant portion of our NEOs' cash and equity compensation is based upon our financial performance along with our assessments of such NEO's individual performance.
+- Our NEOs receive a market-based compensation package. - A significant portion of our NEOs' cash and equity compensation is based upon our financial performance along with our assessments of such NEO's individual performance.

-You have the opportunity to vote "For" or "Against" or to "Abstain" from voting to approve, on an advisory basis, the compensation paid to our NEOs as disclosed below in the "Executive Compensation" section of this proxy statement.
+During the 2021 annual meeting, shareholders voted to hold the say on pay vote on an annual baisis.
+As such, you have the opportunity to vote "For" or "Against" or to "Abstain" from voting to approve, on an advisory basis, the compensation paid to our NEOs as disclosed below in the "Executive Compensation" section of this proxy statement.
 In deciding how to vote on this proposal, we encourage you to consider the Company's executive compensation philosophy and objectives, and the design principles and the elements of the Company's executive compensation program.